2025-2026 ACT Exam Changes: What Do They Mean for You?

 Change #1: Science Section Now Optional

-The most extreme change coming to the ACT is that the Science section will now be optional.
+The most extreme change to the ACT is that the Science section is now optional.
 Previously, ACT test takers were required to complete four core sections: English, Math, Reading, and Science.
 ACT Writing has always been optional and will remain so.

 Change #2: Experimental Questions Throughout Exam